European hedge fund stars profit in buoyant January

 Pierre Lagrange, the long-haired Belgian who navigated 2011's choppy markets to return 7.2 percent over the year, made 4.7 percent in GLG's European long-short hedge fund in January, according to a source familiar with the matter.

-GLG, part of Man Group (EMG.L), the world's biggest listed hedge fund manager, also saw gains of 4.2 percent in John White's Alpha Select fund and 3.9 percent in its Emerging Markets fund.
+GLG, part of Man Group, the world's biggest listed hedge fund manager, also saw gains of 4.2 percent in John White's Alpha Select fund and 3.9 percent in its Emerging Markets fund.

 And CQS's Australian founder Michael Hintze returned around 9 percent in his multi-strategy Directional Opportunities fund for the month to January 27, said a source familiar with the situation.
 CQS declined to comment.